HackYourFuture/debugging/Week1/LECTURE.md

 ## Defects

 Why would `index` become `3` in the first place?
-If we can answer that question we get close to the defect.
+If we can answer that question we get closer to the defect.
 Let's look at what the `for` loop does:

 ```javascript
 for (let index = 0; index <= elements.length; index++)